hamed415/ArticlesViewer/README.md

 # Challenges
 > The json file returned had nulls in some parameters which was causing the app to crash. solution: The ApiModels accepts null value and the mapper on app side handles it
 The retrofit was not working properly.
-Solution: the wrong API model was used and replaced with right one
+Solution: the wrong API model was used and replaced with right one.
+Today the API stoped sending data which was because of the date mentioned (for free license it show the history up to 1 or 2 weeks), so I had to cread a LocalDateTime to pass in query.